decarbonization/outside/README.md

 - `APPLE_WEATHER_KEY_ID`: A WeatherKit REST key identifier.
 - `APPLE_WEATHER_KEY`: A WeatherKit REST private key downloaded from the developer portal.

+### Configuring Google Services

+In order for Outside to fetch air quality data, it must be configured with a Google Maps platform API key.
+Once an API key has been created, the following environment variable must be set:

+- `GOOGLE_MAPS_API_KEY`: A Google Maps platform API key with access to both the Air Quality and Pollen data features.

 ### Additional Options

 The following environment variables may be provided: